-The testing work programmes continue to be reviewed and improved to focus on the current focus risks.as in previous years, scripts over DTN data will be used to perform testing over full population of transactions.
+The testing work programmes continue to be reviewed and improved to focus on the current focus risks.
+As in previous years, scripts over DTN data will be used to perform testing over full population of transactions.
 The existing DTN tests continue to be reviewed to improve their effectiveness and reduce the number of false positives.
-Where DTN data is used to identify potential anomalies prior to the fieldwork, a sample of these will be sent to parties for follow up in advance of the a site visits, leading to a more efficient use of time whilst on site.
+Where DTN data is used to identify potential anomalies prior to the fieldwork, a sample of these will be sent to parties for follow up in advance of the audit dates, leading to a more efficient use of time during the audit itself.